PheWAS

 - "Cheese intake"

-The estimands section is set to include Average Treatment Effects (ATE) which correspond to single variant effects.
+As a reminder, the ESTIMANDS_FILE describes the study design in TarGene.
+The estimands section is set to include Average Treatment Effects (ATE) which correspond to single variant effects (the counterpart to the beta coefficients in a linear model).
 Because there are 3 variants in the variants section, 3 PheWAS will actually be run in paralllel.
-These will be run for all traits in the UKB_CONFIG that are not in the outcome_extra_covariates section.
+These will be run for all traits in the UKB_CONFIG that are not in the outcome_extra_covariates section describing additional covariates used to fit the machine-learning models used by TarGene.

 Note on variant IDs